share this post

 • Transfer the toasted seeds into a food processor along with all the rest of the pesto ingredients: basil leaves, olive oil, garlic clove, salt, and grated Parmesan (use vegan Parmesan or nutritional yeast if dairy-free).

-• Process until it forms a smooth pesto spread, it should not take more than 1 minute.
+• Process until it forms a smooth pesto spread.
+It should not take more than 1 minute.
 If needed, stop the food processor, scrape down the sides of the bowl with a spatula, and process again until it forms a consistent spread.

 • Stir in the homemade sunflower seed pesto and add the unsweetened almond milk to create a sauce.